AkshayAnurag/awesome-indian/CONTRIBUTING.md

 #### **NOTE**: Please DO NOT change the style of any of the markdown text.
 All rows should follow the same general style.

 ### Submission Guidelines

-- Primary development/maintainership should be by **Indian developers or companies**
+- Owner of the repository/publisher of the app should be an **Indian developer or Indian company**
 - Feel free to start a new issue if you think that we need to support other platforms